magnASCII.io Simone Magnaschi

 My Software Estimation Technique - Jacob Kaplan-Moss

 Last time, I explained that, although estimating software project timelines is hard, you should do it anyway.
 With that background, I want to go into some detail and share the technique I use when I need to develop a project timeline.
+I don’t believe there’s a single “correct” technique; this is one system that works well for me.
+However, my system does have one critical characteristic that I believe any effective estimation technique should have: it captures both time and uncertainty.

 Tags: #programming